shapr/trynocular/Probabilities.md

+# Problem overview

 For a given test case, we have a `Generator` and a `PartialKey`.

 - The `Generator` is a tree of decisions.
 However, unlike a traditional decision tree, it has `Choice` nodes where only one branch is taken, and also `Both` nodes, where both branches are taken.

 - The `PartialKey` is a record of the path through the tree.
 At `Choice` nodes it records left or right.
 At `Both` nodes, it splits into two paths: one for each subtree.

-Example:

-The generator is:
+For example, a generator for the type `Either ((), Bool) ()` would look like
+this:

 ```
                                     Choice
                                    /      \